New Year’s Rose Parade marches on despite COVID-19 surge - NewsBreak

 “We must prioritize the health and safety of our front-line medical staff and ensure we are able to treat patients during this recent surge of COVID-19 cases caused by the omicron variant,” the health care network said.

 The parade drew thousands of fans as usual along its 5.5-mile (8.8-kilometer) route.
-Many camped out on sidewalks overnight, staking out their spots in the afternoon on New Year’s Eve.Mother shares message to others after losing two children to COVID-19
+Many camped out on sidewalks overnight, staking out their spots in the afternoon on New Year’s Eve.4 Ohio State defenders out for Rose Bowl

 Pasadena authorities urged people to wear masks, upgrading to the N95 or KN95 types, and avoid mingling with anyone outside their own groups.
 Many attendees wore face coverings, as did Rose Parade Queen Nadia Chung and her court.